 Do yourself a favor.
 Get in the habit of finishing.
 Finish the song.
 Period.
 Songwriting tips for music producers is a pointless pursuit if you're not finishing.

 This should be simple, right?
 But when something is important to us, we often face resistance to simply sit down and do it.
 Are you someone who wants to be songwriting but isn’t?

 Then do something really simple to get yourself on track.
 Schedule a time to sit down and song-write.
 I mean really schedule it.
 Take a pen and paper, and write it in your planner.
 Put it on your google calendar.
 Set an alarm on your phone.
 Do anything you need to do to get yourself exactly where you need to be.
 Then force yourself to start.

-Scheduling time to write songs won’t automatically make you an incredible songwriter in the same way that going to the gym won’t automatically make you ripped.
-You’ll need consistency, dedication, and steady, deliberate practice and patience.
+This deserves its spot on the list of songwriting tips for music producers.
+Scheduling time to write songs won't automatically make you an incredible songwriter in the same way that going to the gym won't automatically make you ripped.
+You'll need consistency, dedication, and steady, deliberate practice and patience.

 3. Watch for “The Spark”